nicholasjackson/open-skills/framework/badges/3-Skills-Engineering.md

 Advanced and in depth knowledge of all language concepts, can explain technical detail behind each feature from a performance and technical implementation level.
 Understands complexity behind the compiler and linker best practice for creating performant code.
 Regarded as one of the oracles within the organisation.
 ### Platinum
 Are you Jake Whalton or Matt Thompson?

+## Open Source
+ Participation in one or more open source communities